Mitcheldean: Governance

 The town is the most populous area of 'Mitcheldean and Drybrook' electoral ward.
 This ward starts in the north east at Mitcheldean and stretches south westerly to Drybrook.
 The total ward population taken at the 2011 census was 4,607.

 Amenities

 There are several shops in the centre of the town, a Co-operative store, a butcher.
 3 hairdressers, a pharmacy, a florist and 3 fast food outlets.
-There is also a community library, a doctor's surgery, a town hall, two pubs.
+There is also a community library, a doctor's surgery, and two pubs.
 There is also a Brewery bar/pub and separate restaurant in the Mews.
+Mitcheldean Town Hall was completed in 1710.

 Church of St Michael

 Mitcheldean's wealthy tradition is evident in some of its buildings in the town centre, particularly the church of St. Michael.

 Schools

 The town has a secondary school, Dene Magna School, which has performed consistently well in Ofsted inspections since 2001.
 The school has a sixth form and provides A-levels at a second campus in Cinderford which is a shared space with GlosCol.
-The other options for Year 12 students are Gloucestershire College, Newent Community School and Sixth Form Centre in Newent, John Kyrle High School in Ross-on-Wye, Monmouth Comprehensive School in Monmouth or one of the grammar school-based sixth forms in Gloucester.
-As well as a secondary school, Mitcheldean has a primary school of about 250 children.
+The other options for Year 12 students are Gloucestershire College, Newent Community School, Forest Highschool in Cinderford and a Sixth Form Centre in Newent, John Kyrle High School in Ross-on-Wye, Monmouth Comprehensive School in Monmouth or one of the grammar school-based sixth forms in Gloucester.
+As well as a secondary school, Mitcheldean has a primary school of about 200 children.